 Employee Loans: What To Know Before Loaning Money to Employees

-Pros and cons of employee loans
+Pros of employee loans

 Risk of losing money.
 As with any kind of loan, there is always a risk of being paid back late or not at all.
 If the employee quits, it may be difficult to collect your money.
-Evaluate whether this is a risk you’re willing and able to take before initiating any employee loan programs.
+Evaluate whether this is a risk your business is able to take before initiating any employee loan programs.

 Key considerations for employee loans